Sigtuna

-Sigtuna (Note: /sv/) is a locality situated in the eponymous Sigtuna Municipality, in Stockholm County, Sweden with 9,689 inhabitants in 2020.
-It is the namesake even though the seat of the municipality is in another locality, Märsta.
+Sigtuna (Note: /sv/) is a locality in the west of in the eponymous Sigtuna Municipality, in Stockholm County, Sweden.
+It counted 9,689 inhabitants in 2020.
+The seat of the municipality is a locality to the east, Märsta.

 Sigtuna is for historical reasons still often referred to as a stad.

-Sigtuna is situated at the bay Skarven, stretching around Upplands-Bro and a part of Lake Mälaren.
+Sigtuna is on Skarven, a bay alongside Upplands-Bro and part of Lake Mälaren.
 Present-day Sigtuna, a harbour town that was established around 980, developed about 4 km east of Old Sigtuna, which, according to Old Norse religion, was previously the home of the widely revered god Odin.

 Etymology

-The name of Sigtuna was moved from what is presently called Signhildsberg.
-The meaning of Sigtuna is contested.
-According to one theory, it is a compound name where the second element is -tuna and the first one is either of two closely related dialectal words, viz. sig meaning "seeping water" or "swamp" or sik meaning "swamp".
+The name is closely linked with higher land to the north, Signhildsberg.
+It is a compound name where the second element means a settlement -tuna.

+However first may be among now-rare, close, dialectal words: sig meaning "seeping water" or "swamp" or sik meaning "swamp".
 As a basis for this interpretation, a brook south of Signhildsberg has been mentioned, or the fact that the estate was surrounded by marshy terrain.

 Another theory considers the name to be an ancient prestigious "wander toponym", meaning "strong fortress", like the Celtic toponym Segodunum, from Proto-Germanic *sigatūna, Old Norse Sigtún, cf. Proto-Germanic *segaz ~ *sigiz- "victory": Gothic sigis, Old Norse sigr, Old English sigor, Old Frisian sige, sīge, Old High German sigi, sigu.

 History

 Sigtuna was founded on what was then the shore of Lake Mälaren just over 1,000 years ago.
 It took its name from an ancient royal estate (see Uppsala öd) several kilometers to the west (see Fornsigtuna).
 Various sources claim King Eric the Victorious as founder while others claim King Olof Skötkonung.

 It operated as a royal and commercial centre for some 250 years, and was one of the most important cities of Sweden.
 During a brief period at the end of the 10th and beginning of the 11th century, Sweden's first coins were minted here.
 St. Mary's Church, built in the 13th century by the Dominican order as a monastery church, still remains largely intact.
 The Dominican monastery played an important role in the Swedish Middle Ages and produced many important church officials, among them many Swedish archbishops.
-Many church and monastery ruins still stand, including St. Pers Church (S:t Pers kyrkoruin) dating the 1100s, St. Olof Church (S:t Olofs kyrkoruin) dated from around the middle of the 11th century, and St. Lars Church (S:t Lars kyrkoruin) dating from the middle of the 13th century.
+Many church and monastery ruins still stand, including St. Pers Church (S:t Pers kyrkoruin) dating from the 1100s, St. Olof Church (S:t Olofs kyrkoruin) dated from around the middle of the 11th century, and St. Lars Church (S:t Lars kyrkoruin) dating from the middle of the 13th century.